Class Schedules and Catalog Background Image

 Report Delayed (RD)

-The "RD" symbol may be assigned by the Admissions and Records Office only.
-It is used when there is a delay in reporting a student's grade due to circumstances beyond the student's control.
+The "RD" symbol may be assigned by the registrar only.
+It is to be used when there is a delay in reporting the grade of a student's due to circumstances beyond the control of a student.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
-"RD" shall not be used in calculating grade point averages.

 Withdrawal (W)

-Withdrawal from a class or classes shall be authorized by the following conditions:
+The "W" symbol may be used to denote withdrawal in accordance with the requirements of Title 5 section 55024.
+Withdrawal from a class or classes shall be authorized by the following condition:

-• Students who withdraw from class between 10 percent and 75 percent (see college calendar) of the class term will have a "W" entered on their permanent record.
+• Students who withdraw from class between ten (10) percent and seventy-five (75) percent (see college calendar) of the course will have a "W" entered on their permanent record.

-• The "W" shall not be used in calculating grade point averages, but excessive "W's" shall be used as factors in academic notice and separation procedures (Section 55024 of Title 5 of the California Code of Regulations).
+Excessive "W's" shall be used as factors in academic notice and separation procedures (section 55024 of Title 5 of the California Code of Regulations).

 Excused Withdrawal (EW)